Global Health Fellowships / Time Out of Programme

 The following posts:

-St Francis Hospital Katete, Zambia. saintfrancishospital.net
+St Francis Hospital Katete Zambia. saintfrancishospital.net

-Calcutta Rescue, Kolkata India. calcuttarescue.org
+Calcutta Rescue Kolkata India. calcuttarescue.org

-Soft Power Health in Jinja Uganda. www.softpowerhealth.org
+Soft Power Health Jinja Uganda.www.softpowerhealth.org

 Rural hospitals and clinics in South Africa, Namibia and Malawi with ProTalent (tracey@proappoint.co.za)